zihuaweng/image_recognition_service_api/README.md

   curl http://your ip:8888/recognition/multi?imageUrl=url----image3.jpg

 ## TODO
-- remove the warm-up part (If anyone come up a good idea to speed up the first testing plase contact me :) )
+- remove the warm-up part (If anyone comes up a good idea to speed up the first testing plase contact me :) )